-A classical approach to enforcing non-penetration constraints between deformable solids is to 1) detect collisions and 2) resolve them using temporarily instanced repulsion springs, which bring the volume of undesired overlaps to zero [McAdams et al. 2011; Harmon et al. 2011].
-However, in Projective Dynamics the primary emphasis is on computational efficiency and therefore only simplified collision resolution strategies have been proposed by Bouaziz et al. [2014].
+A classical approach to enforcing nonpenetration constraints between deformable solids is to (1) detect collisions and (2) resolve them using temporarily instantiated repulsion springs, which bring the volume of undesired overlaps to zero [McAdams et al. 2011; Harmon et al. 2011].
+However, in Projective Dynamics, the primary emphasis is on computational efficiency and therefore only simplified collision resolution strategies have been proposed by Bouaziz et al. [2014].
 Specifically, Projective Dynamics offers two possible strategies.
-The first strategy is a two-phase method, where collisions are resolved in a separate post-processing step using projections, similar to Position Based Dynamics.
+The first strategy is a two-phase method, where collisions are resolved in a separate postprocessing step using projections, similar to Position-Based Dynamics.
 The same strategy was employed also by Liu et al. [2013].
-The drawback of this approach is the fact the collision projections are oblivious to elasticity and inertia of the simulated objects.
-The second approach used in Projective Dynamics is more physically realistic, but introduces additional computational overheads.
-Specifically, temporarily-instanced repulsion springs are added to the total energy.
-This leads to physically realistic results, but the drawback is that the matrix $M/h^2 + L$ needs to be re-factorized whenever the set of repulsion springs is updated - typically, at the beginning of each frame.
+The drawback of this approach is the fact that collision projections are oblivious to elasticity and inertia of the simulated objects.
+The second approach used in Projective Dynamics is more physically realistic but introduces additional computational overhead.
+Specifically, temporarily instantiated repulsion springs are added to the total energy.
+This leads to physically realistic results, but the drawback is that the matrix $M/h^2 + L$ needs to be refactorized whenever the set of repulsion springs is updated-typically at the beginning of each frame.

-Our quasi-Newton interpretation invites a new approach to collision response which is physically realistic, but avoids expensive re-factorizations.
-Specifically, for each inter-penetration found by collision detection, we introduce an energy term $E{\text{collision}}(\mathbf{x}) =$ $((\mathbf{S}\mathbf{x} - \mathbf{t})^T \mathbf{n})^2$, where S is a selector matrix of the collided vertex, t is its projection on the surface and n is the surface normal.
+Our quasi-Newton interpretation invites a new approach to collision response that is physically realistic but avoids expensive refactorizations.
+Specifically, for each interpenetration found by collision detection, we introduce an energy term $E{\text{collision}}(\mathbf{x}) = ((\mathbf{S}\mathbf{x} - \mathbf{t})^{\mathsf{T}}\mathbf{n})^2$, where S is a selector matrix of the collided vertex, t is its projection on the surface, and n is the surface normal.
 This constraint pushes the collided vertex to the tangent plane.
 It is important to add this term to our total energy $E(\mathbf{x})$ only if the vertex is in collision or contact.
-Whenever the relative velocity between the vertex and the collider indicates separation, the $E{\text{collision}}(\mathbf{x})$ term is discarded (otherwise it would correspond to unrealistic "glue" forces).
-This is done once at the beginning of each iteration (just before line 3 in Alg.
-1).
-The line search (lines 6-10 of Alg.
-1) is unaffected by these updates, i.e., the unilateral nature of the collision constraints is handled correctly without any further processing.
+Whenever the relative velocity between the vertex and the collider indicates separation, the $E{\text{collision}}(\mathbf{x})$ term is discarded (otherwise, it would correspond to unrealistic "glue" forces).
+This is done once at the beginning of each iteration (just before line 3 in Algorithm 1).
+The rest of our algorithm (lines 6-10 of Algorithm 1) is unaffected by these updates; that is, the unilateral nature of the collision constraints is handled correctly without any further processing.